Binary gravitational waves as probes of quantum graviton states: Coherent squeezed state of gravitons

 For explicit evaluation, we choose the coordinate system such that the binary orbit lies in the $x-y$ plane plane and the wavevector ${\bm k}$ forms an angle $\theta$ with respect to the $z$-axis, which we take to align with the position vector $\bm{x}$.
 The wavevector is then parametrized as $ \bm{k}=k(\sin\theta\cos\varphi, \sin\theta\sin\varphi, \cos\theta)$.
 The coherent parameters then evaluate to \beqn \xi^{+}_{\bm{k}} \eqns i\frac{1}{\sqrt{V}}\frac{\mu (a\Omega)^2}{\sqrt{2} M_{\rm p}}\int^t dt' \frac{e^{i\omega_{\bm k} t'}}{\sqrt{2\omega_{\bm{k}}}}\left(\frac{\sin^2\theta}{2}+\frac{1+\cos^2\theta}{2}\cos(2\Omega t'- 2\varphi)\right)\no\\[6pt] && \times\left[\gamma^3_1 \left(\frac{m_2}{M}\right)e^{-i(k_xx_1+k_yy_1)}+\gamma^3_2 \left(\frac{m_1}{M}\right)e^{-i(k_xx_2+k_yy_2)}\right] \ ,\\[10pt] \xi^{\times}_{\bm{k}} \eqns i\frac{1}{\sqrt{V}}\frac{\mu (a\Omega)^2}{\sqrt{2} M_{\rm p}}\int^t dt' \frac{e^{i\omega_{\bm k} t'}}{\sqrt{2\omega_{\bm{k}}}}\cos\theta\sin(2\Omega t' - 2\varphi)\no\\[6pt] && \times \left[\gamma^3_1 \left(\frac{m_2}{M}\right)e^{-i(k_xx_1+k_yy_1)}+\gamma^3_2 \left(\frac{m_1}{M}\right)e^{-i(k_xx_2+k_yy_2)}\right] \ , \eeqn where we have introduced the reduced mass $\mu=(m_1 m_2) /M$.
 These expressions explicitly show how the polarization dependence of the emitted gravitons arises from the orbital geometry and the motion of the binary constituents.

 In summary, the binary black hole system acts as a classical source that induces a displacement on the preexisting quantum state of gravitons.
 Since the primordial gravitational wave background generated during inflation is already in a squeezed state, this interaction superposes a coherent displacement upon the squeezed vacuum.
-Consequently, the gravitational waves emitted by binary systems are described by a coherent-squeezed state, incorporating both the quantum imprint of the early universe and the classical dynamics of the binary source.
+The role of the primordial gravitational-wave background in our setup is not to dominate the classical strain amplitude of the binary signal.
+Rather, it provides the squeezed component of the quantum state, while the gravitational waves emitted by the binary system provide the coherent displacement.
+The resulting state is therefore a coherent--squeezed state, and the nonclassicality discussed in this paper arises from the interplay between these two ingredients.